erkghlerngm44/ftf-data-dump/README.md

 The .txt also contains data for that FTF (total comments, karma, average K:C).

+If you want to view the data in Github, open the .csv-s.
+Apparently Github supports that now, which is cool.

 `all.txt` and `all.csv` contain the cumulative data for each user.

 Each FTF data thing contains the following information about each user